Ojos de Cuicatlan (TCBR, Sur)

 - Sweet mango and chicozapota heaven, sticky respite on a hot day.

-- Best Bike: Much of this route is rideable on a 40-45mm gravel bike.
-But there are a number of rougher sections, so a mountain bike (eg rigid plus or 29×2.4) is a more suitable and comfortable choice.
+- Best Bike: Whilst this route can be ridden on a gravel bike, there are a number of rougher sections, making a mountain bike (2.3in+) the more appropriate and comfortable choice.

-- Beware April and May in the dry season, as the lower elevations become searingly hot.
-A midday siesta is recommended, as temperatures can easily reach more than 38 Celsius/100 Fahrenheit.
+- Best time of year: November to February is ideal.
+Beware April and May as the lower elevations become searingly hot.
 Locals say the dirt roads remain passable in the wet season.

-- Santiago Apoala is the main touristy hub on the route, with bike rental and a variety of local tours, including trips to waterfalls and caves.
+- Santiago Apoala, the start point, is the main touristy hub on the route, with bike rental and a variety of local tours, including trips to waterfalls and caves.
 See the tourist office on the map for more info.

-- San Juan Bautista Cuicatlán is the largest town on the route and has cell service, as well as a number of stores and restaurants.
+- San Juan Bautista Cuicatlán is the largest town on the route and has cell service, as well as a number of stores, hotels, a market, and restaurants.

 - A visit to the Guacamayas Verdes sanctuary in the Cañon Alas Verdes can either be set up in Santa Maria Tecomavaca, just off route, or more efficiently, in advance at the sanctuary’s Facebook page.
 The birds are best seen at dawn, when they leave their rookeries, or at sunset when they return.
 The trip involves a hike to the best viewing spot.